eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 ```cpp
 iox::popo::Subscriber<CounterTopic> subscriber({"Group", "Instance", "CounterTopic"});
 ```
 Now we can use the subscriber to receive data.
-For simplicity we assume that we periodically check for new data.
+For simplicity, we assume that we periodically check for new data.
 It is also possible to explicitly wait for data using the [Waitset](https://github.com/eclipse-iceoryx/iceoryx/blob/master/iceoryx_examples/waitset/README.md) or the [Listener](https://github.com/eclipse-iceoryx/iceoryx/blob/master/iceoryx_examples/callbacks/README.md).
 The code to